CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-2.md

 In this task, you will run end-to-end test queries through the multi-agent system and observe agent collaboration using logs and telemetry in Azure AI Foundry.

-1. You have successfully configured the multi agent system with a planner agent and worker agents.
+1. You have successfully configured the multi-agent system with a planner agent and worker agents.
 Now, you'll test the working of this multi-agent system.

    >**Note:** Although the multi-agent system is now configured with LLM capabilities, it does not yet have MCP integration or access to external knowledge sources such as datasets or Azure AI Search indexes.
 At this stage, the agents will rely solely on their general model intelligence to answer questions.